 A tale of a man coming back to his troubled home-town becomes a meditation on the queer body and the geography of identity.
 By dislocating the narrative, this neo-noir film interrogates contemporary colonial relationships and troubles the filmmaker’s relationship to ‘the West’.

 “I wasn’t a White European going to film in ‘exotic’ or ‘blank slate’ Asia.
 I was going as a Middle Eastern, exoticized daily myself (Iraqi/Iranian/Kurdish Jew born in Israel).
 I went east after going west for so long.
-The lands I went to ‘explore’ were South Korea and Taiwan – not backward places, but strong vibrant economies with rich cinematic histories.
+The lands I went to ‘explore’ were South Korea and Taiwan – strong vibrant economies with rich cinematic histories.
 I went there to think about place and identity and make a nouveau-noir story dissecting myths of identity and the queer body.

 ‘The Cage’ takes place in fictional lands that are strongly inspired by Ashkelon, Israel (where I grew up) and Berlin, Germany (where I lived for a decade beginning my late twenties).
 I wanted to film it in east Asia as a way to resist both Israel and Germany’s processes of “art-washing” – the way these two governments legitimize themselves by enabling the production of critical films and political art in their territories.
 In particular, with Israel, I was cautious of the way the mere act of staging a fiction film in a place normalizes an oppressive regime and occupation.